 Discover Scuba Diving in Bali: F.A.Q

 •How long does a dive last?
 The answer is «it depends».
 In fact, this question doesn’t have a single answer.
 People breathe at different rates and also, and the deeper you go, the more you use your air.
 The average dive during discovery is about 40 minutes.

 •What do I need to bring with me on the excursion?
 A hat, sunglasses, sunscreen lotion, and also a towel.
 We provide all the rest!

 •Can I have breakfast just before a dive?
 Yes.
 Actually, it is a good idea to eat light before diving.

 •Can I drink alcohol before diving?
-No. Alcohol isn’t recommended before dive.
+No. Alcohol isn’t recommended before diving.

 •How deep will I go?
 The maximum depth is 12 meters, always under the direct supervision of your instructor.
-For kids age from 8 to 9 years old, maximum depth is 2 meters.
+For kids aged from 8 to 9 years old, the maximum depth is 2 meters.

 •Is scuba diving dangerous?
 As with any adventure sport, some risk is involved.
 Scuba diving is not dangerous as long as a diver seeks thorough training, follows safe diving guidelines, and also uses proper gear.
 And most important, dives within his experience level.
 Statistics show that recreational Scuba diving is about as safe as swimming.
 We encourage divers to approach the sport with an appropriate amount of respect.